DrewNaylor/guinget/docs/How-to-use.md

 ## Viewing package details

 In addition to a few details in the package list, full package details are displayed in the textbox below the package list.
 By default, the last package selected will have its details shown, but you can change it so only the first package selected (when using multi-select) has its details shown by unchecking `Show last-selected package details when selecting multiple packages` in `Tools>Options...>Package Details`.

+Links in the package details textbox can be clicked, which will open a confirmation dialog asking you if you want to visit the page.

 Please be aware that showing the last-selected package details might not work properly if you [use `Shift+Click` and the selection switches to go above the first-selected package as that makes it show the first-clicked package's details.](https://github.com/DrewNaylor/guinget/issues/99)